 (2) Application requirements.
 Any person requesting a Construction ACDP must:

-(a) Submit an application in accordance with OAR 340-216-0040 and provide the information specified in 340-216-0040(1) as it relates to the proposed new construction or modification; and
+(a) Submit an application using OAR 340-216-0040 and provide the information specified in 340-216-0040(1) as it relates to the proposed new construction or modification; and

 (b) Provide a list of any applicable requirements related to the new construction or modification.

 (3) Fees.
-Applicants for a Construction ACDP must pay the fees set forth in Table 2 of OAR 340-216-0020.
+Applicants for a Construction ACDP must pay the fees set forth in OAR 340-216-8010 Table 2.

 (4) Permit content.
 A Construction ACDP must include at least the following:

-(a) A requirement that construction must commence within 18 months after the permit is issued;

-(b) A requirement to construct in accordance with approved plans;
+(a) A requirement to construct using approved plans;

-(c) A requirement to comply with all applicable requirements;
+(b) A requirement to comply with all applicable requirements;

-(d) Emission limits for affected stationary sources;
+(c) Emission limits for affected stationary sources;

-(e) Performance standards for affected stationary sources and air pollution control equipment;
+(d) Performance standards for affected stationary sources and air pollution control equipment;

-(f) Performance test requirements;
+(e) Performance test requirements;

-(g) Monitoring requirements, if specialized equipment is required (e.g., continuous monitoring systems);
+(f) Monitoring requirements, if specialized equipment is required (e.g., continuous monitoring systems);

-(h) Notification and reporting requirements (construction status reports, startup dates, source test plans, CEMS performance specification testing plans, etc.);
+(g) Notification and reporting requirements (construction status reports, startup dates, source test plans, CEMS performance specification testing plans, etc.);

-(i) General ACDP conditions for incorporating generally applicable requirements;
+(h) General ACDP conditions for incorporating generally applicable requirements;

-(j) A requirement to modify the operating permit before commencing operation of the new construction or modification;
+(i) A requirement to modify the operating permit before commencing operation of the new construction or modification;

-(k) A permit expiration date of no more than 5 years; and
+(j) A permit expiration date of no more than 5 years; and

-(l) Oregon Title V Permit requirements as specified in OAR 340-218-0050, if the applicant requests the external review procedures in OAR 340-218-0210 and 340-218-0230.
+(k) Oregon Title V Permit requirements as specified in OAR 340-218-0050, if the applicant requests the external review procedures in OAR 340-218-0210 and 340-218-0230.

 (5) Permit issuance procedures:

-(a) A Construction ACDP requires public notice in accordance with OAR 340 division 209 for Category III permit actions.
+(a) A Construction ACDP requires public notice under OAR 340 division 209 for Category III permit actions.

 (b) For sources subject to the Oregon Title V Operating Permit program, the applicant may ask for the external review procedures in OAR 340-218-0210 and 340-218-0230 in addition to the requirements of OAR 340 division 209 to allow the Construction ACDP to be incorporated into the Oregon Title V Operating Permit later by an administrative amendment provided the requirements of (1)(b) are met.